-The address provided must be the child's current permanent address at the time of application:
+The address provided on the application form must be the child's current permanent address at the time of application.

-- "At the time of application" means the closing date for applications - "Permanent" means that the child has lived at that address for at least a year
+- "At the time of application" means the closing date for applications. - "Permanent" means that the child has lived at that address for at least a year.

-Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
+Where a family has not lived at an address for a year at the time of application, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
+If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested.